stellar-deprecated/solar/README.md

 ## File Conventions
 - Each library should contain an `_index.scss` file as its entry point.

-## css component documentation
-This will later be moved out to its own repository.
-For now, it will remain in here as a draft.

 ## Designed with the assumptions
 - Developer might not have access to html code (unable to add/remove classes)
 - Developer either familiar with kelp or has time to learn about kelp (not for hackathons)